23W-GBAC/Jokestevens/automation.md

 📝 Introduction to the Script:

-In our first collaborative coding session, I've crafted a Python scaimed at automating web scraping and content aggregation for healthcare organizations using AI.
+In our first collaborative coding session, I've crafted a Python script aimed at automating web scraping.
 This script is your ticket to streamlining the process of gathering information for your blog posts.

 🐍 Script Language: Python